Pneumococcal Vaccine

 What is the Pneumococcal vaccine?

-A vaccine that protects against pneumococcal disease.
+A vaccine that protects against pneumococcal disease, including infections such as pneumonia, meningitis, and sepsis.

-Who should get the Pneumococcal vaccine?
+Who should receive the Pneumococcal vaccine?

-Are there any side effects of the Pneumococcal vaccine?
+What are the common side effects of the Pneumococcal vaccine?

 Can the Pneumococcal vaccine be given with other vaccines?